instructor-ai/instructor/docs/prompting/zero_shot/self_ask.md

             },
             {
                 "role": "user",
-                "content": """Who was president of the U.S. when superconductivity was discovered?""",
+                "content": f"{query}",
             },
         ],
     )

 if __name__ == "__main__":
+    query = """Who was president of the U.S. when superconductivity was discovered?"""

-    response = generate_response()
+    response = generate_response(query)
     print(response.follow_up_questions)
     """
-    [FollowupQuestion(
+    [
+        FollowupQuestion(
             question='When was superconductivity discovered?',
-        answer='1911'
-    )]
+            answer='Superconductivity was discovered in April 1911.',
+        ),
+        FollowupQuestion(
+            question='Who was the president of the U.S. in April 1911?', answer='The President of the U.S. in April 1911 was William Howard Taft.', ),
+    ]
     """
     print(response.answer)
     """
-    William Howard Taft was the President of the United States when superconductivity was discovered in 1911.
+    The President of the U.S. when superconductivity was discovered in April 1911 was William Howard Taft.
     """
 ```